tompreston/generationzero/README.md

     generationzero/       <- project directory
         generationzero/   <- settings and stuff
         magazine/         <- the `magazine` app
-        static/
+        static/           <- static files, css/js/images
-            css/          <- stylesheets
         templates/        <- HTML templates for the website base.html     <- other templates inherit from this *.html        <- templates for views
         manage.py         <- project control
         requirements.txt  <- packages reqired for this project

-The idea is that the `magazine` app is generic so that it can be repurposed for other projects (`my rad magazine website` or `generation one` etc).
+In a perfect world the `magazine` app is generic so that it can be repurposed for other projects, such as `my rad magazine website` or `generation one` etc.

 Structure